Cjkkkk/lure/README.md

 emit the three-address code while the parser "goes through the motions" of constructing a syntax tree, without actually constructing the complete tree data structure

+#### L-Value R-Value
+Right now, the only valid target is a simple variable expression